soulofmischief/mcp-client-sdk/README.md

 ## Overview

-This version of the SDK has been adapted by [@moinfra](https://github.com/moinfra) specifically for use in environments that may not have a standard Node.js runtime, such as web browsers or mobile applications.
+This version of the SDK has been adapted for use in environments that may not have a standard Node.js runtime, such as web browsers or mobile applications.
 The primary modification is the removal of server-specific components and transports (like Stdio and Streamable HTTP server handlers) that rely on Node.js APIs.

 Despite these modifications, this SDK retains **full client-side compatibility** with the [Model Context Protocol (MCP)](https://modelcontextprotocol.io) specification.
 Clients developed using this SDK can interact seamlessly with any standard MCP-compliant server.